The realization space of an unstable coalgebra: Andr e -Quillen cohomology

 \subsection{An extension of Proposition \ref{diff. constr. in CA}}

 We discuss a generalization of Proposition \ref{diff. constr. in CA} to the case of maps which are $0$-connected but do not necessarily induce isomorphisms on $\pi^0$.
-This subsection is independent of the rest of the paper.
+This subsection will not be used in the rest of the paper.

 Recall that $\grCoalg$ denotes the category of cocommutative, counital graded coalgebras over $\mathbb{F}$, that is, the category of coalgebras in $\Vec$ with respect to the graded tensor product.